lars-t-hansen/flatjs/SPEC.md

 translates JavaScript+FlatJS into plain JavaScript.

-A slightly more dynamic layer sits on top of the static layer, allowing objects in flat memory to be exposed as JavaScript classes within a single JavaScript context.
+A slightly more dynamic layer sits on top of the static layer, allowing objects in flat memory to be exposed as true JavaScript objects within a single JavaScript execution context.
+The types of these objects reflect their types in the static system.

 ## Caveats